 - 1.1.
-Understanding the functions of philosophy of education : What, why, how of education; description, normative and analytical functions, philosophical inquiry (Philosophisation process of teaching through the insights into metaphysical, epistemological and axiological modes of inquiry) - 1.2.
+Understanding the Functions of Philosophy of Education: What, why, how of education; descriptive, normative and analytical functions, philosophical inquiry (Philosophisation process of teaching through the insights into metaphysical, epistemological and axiological modes of inquiry) - 1.2.
 Critical reflections on Conservative Philosophies of education with a focus on essentialism - 1.3.
 Critical reflections on Liberal Philosophies of education with a focus on progressivism

 - 2.1.
-Ancient eastern philosophical traditions of Vedic, upnishadic and Puranic systems of education - 2.2.
-Reflection on orthodox systems of Samkhya, Yoga, Nyaya, philosophies and Vedanta traditions of Advaita - 2.3.
-Heterodox system of Carvaka, Jain and Buddhist philosophies of education systems of education
+Ancient eastern philosophical traditions of Vedic, Upnishadic and Puranic systems of education - 2.2.
+Reflection on orthodox systems of Samkhya, Yoga, Nyaya philosophies and Vedanta traditions of Advaita - 2.3.
+Heterodox system of Carvaka, Jain and Buddhist philosophies of education

 - 3.1.
-Reflections on progressive ideology of Paulo Freire - 3.2.
+Reflections on progressive ideology of Paulo Freire and their educational implications - 3.2.
 Influence of Bertrand Russell's philosophy on education in the modern social context - 3.3.
 Philosophy of Jyothi Rao Phule, Baba Saheb Ambedkar and J. Krishnamurthy and its impact on understanding social realities of education in the modern Indian system of education

-4.1.
-Critical understanding of human rights perspectives and its reflective practices in the modern
+- 4.1.
+Critical understanding of human rights perspectives and its reflective practices in the modern systems of education - 4.2.

-- 4.2.
 Logical positivism and its significance in education - 4.3.
 Indian Constitutional aims, values and democratic citizenship, humanisation of teaching